Azure-Samples/app-templates-WLS-on-aks/README.md

 ![Cargo Tracker Website](cargo_tracker_website.png)

-If you wish to view the Pet Store Deployment, you have the following options:
+If you wish to view the Cargo Tracker Deployment, you have the following options:

 - Log into the Azure Portal
 - Navigate to the `wlsd-aks-<your-disambiguate-prefix>-<number>` Resource Group
 - Select **Settings**, **Deployments**, **wls-on-aks**, **Outputs**, you will see `clusterExternalUrl`.
 The application URL is `${clusterExternalUrl}cargo-tracker/`.
-- Open your web browser, navigate to the application URL, you will see the Cargo Tracker Landing Page.
+- Open your web browser, navigate to the application URL, you will see the Cargo Tracker landing page.

 ## Learn more about Cargo Tracker